Pay at table

 Your UI must allow the user to perform the following actions.

-Open a table | This creates a new table. |
+Open a table | Create a new table. |

-Close a table | This removes an existing table.
+Close a table | Remove an existing table.
 It will no longer be returned by the Table API. |

 Edit bill | Change the total amount of a bill. |